StefanVonRanda/colorPicker/README.md

    - Select the folder containing the extension files
    - The extension should now appear in your extensions list

-5. **Pin the Extension** (Optional)
+5. **Pin the Extension** (Recommended)
-   - Click the puzzle piece icon in the Chrome toolbar
+   - Click the puzzle piece icon in the toolbar
    - Find "Color Picker" and click the pin icon to keep it visible

 ## Usage

 ### Color Picking
-1. Click the Color Picker extension icon in your Chrome toolbar
+1. Click the Color Picker extension icon in your toolbar
 2. Your cursor will immediately turn into a loupe/magnifying glass
 3. Move your cursor over any element on the webpage to preview the color
 4. Click on the desired color to pick it - the color is automatically copied to your clipboard